paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 (method_6_5)=
 ## Physics of failure and structural reliability methods

-Physics of Failure methods for reliability prediction are based on a mathematical modelling of the relevant {term}`failure mechanisms <Failure mechanism>` leading to failure.
-It is important to make a clear distinction between the use of Physics of Failure models in the context of design versus reliability prediction:
+{term}`Physics of Failure <Physics of failure>` methods for reliability prediction are based on a mathematical modelling of the relevant {term}`failure mechanisms <Failure mechanism>` leading to failure.
+It is important to make a clear distinction between the use of {term}`Physics of Failure <Physics of failure>` models in the context of design versus reliability prediction:

 -   During design, the objective is to model and account for anticipated {term}`failure mechanisms <Failure mechanism>` in order to avoid failures, and thus to improve reliability (design for reliability).
 The analysis is in most cases deterministic, using margins to account for uncertainty and variability.
 The probabilities of success or failure are generally not quantified.